Wagnney Fabiano: World Extreme Cagefighting

 On August 22 of 2008, the WEC announced that it had signed Fabiano.
 He was the last remaining champion from the International Fight League.

 Fabiano was scheduled to fight undefeated WEC newcomer Erik Koch on October 10, 2009 at WEC 43., but Koch was forced to withdraw due to an undisclosed injury while training, he was replaced by Mackens Semerzier.

 Fabiano was defeated by Semerzier by submission via triangle choke in the first round, ending his eight-fight win streak.
 Fabiano found himself on the wrong end of the Sherdog.com Upset of the Year as a result of that submission loss.

 Fabiano was expected to face Frank Gomez on January 10, 2010 at WEC 46.
 However, Gomez had been forced out of the bout with an injury.
 Fabiano instead faced Clint Godfrey, winning his bantamweight debut via unanimous decision.

 Fabiano/Gomez eventually took place on June 20, 2010 at WEC 49.
 Fabiano won the fight via unanimous decision.

 Fabiano was expected to face former WEC Bantamweight Champion Brian Bowles at WEC 52.
 However, Bowles was forced off the card with an injury, and replaced by Joseph Benavidez.
 Fabiano was defeated by Benavidez via second round submission.

 Despite going 4-2 in the WEC, Fabiano was cut by Zuffa after his WEC 52 loss and the WEC/UFC merger.
 Following his release, Fabiano tried out for The Ultimate Fighter 14 at the open tryouts in Newark, N.J. on March 21, 2011.

 Bellator MMA

 After almost 2 years away from the sport, Fabiano returned to MMA to compete in the Bellator Season Seven Featherweight tournament, He faced Akop Stepanyan in the Quarterfinals at Bellator 76 and won the bout via first round armbar submission.

 On November 9, 2012 Fabiano took on Rad Martinez at Bellator 80 in the Semifinals losing via unanimous decision.

 Personal life

-Wagnney Fabiano is married to Rachel Alves Romero dos Santos since 1998 and the couple has two daughters.
-The oldest, Joy Melody Romero dos Santos, and their youngest, Faith Melody Romero dos Santos.
+Wagnney Fabiano is married to Rachel Alves Romero dos Santos since 1998 and the couple has two daughters and a son.
+The oldest, Joy Melody Romero dos Santos, Faith Melody Romero dos Santos, and the youngest Brave Sage Romero dos Santos.